gbenroscience/ParserNG/parser-ng/BULK.md

 <dependency>
     <groupId>com.github.gbenroscience</groupId>
     <artifactId>parser-ng</artifactId>
-    <version>2.0.0</version>
+    <version>2.0.4</version>
 </dependency>
 ```

-They benchmark at same speed and allocation, and you can use workers to increase their throughput
+They benchmark at *almost* same speed and same allocation, and you can use workers to increase their throughput
 ---